enochcheung/Social-Network-for-Robots/project_spec/product_backlog.md

     * Update persistent storage
     * Make an entry in the log

+* Execution of user submitted scripts will be in a secure sandbox, with timeouts.
+Running user scripts and handling outputs is asynchronous, and does not block the original action that triggered the events.
 * Log available for user to view.
 Each entry will be timestamped
  * For error log entries, the error message, the function called and the input will be recorded.
 The function's output will be recorded if available.